 The disease has proved almost impossible to stamp out and apart from a few areas (the Isle of Man and Brighton and Hove) all attempts to prevent the spread of the disease have been abandoned.
 When the trees die or are dying it is sensible to have them felled immediately rather than run the risk of dead branches falling onto people or damaging property.

-The RHS advise that native elms should not be planted, as it’s most likely that they will get DED.
+The RHS advises that native elms should not be planted, as it’s most likely that they will get DED.

 It is possible to buy resistant hybrid elms, but these trees are not exact replacements,